Dynatrace/nodejs-agent-api/README.md

 For every yet *unsupported* module `passContext()` can be used to provide transactional context to callbacks.

 ## Disclaimer
-This software is experimental and currently NOT SUPPORTED by Dynatrace.
+This module is supported by the Dynatrace Innovation Lab.
-Please use at your own risk.
-You can contact the author via Github issues.
+Please use the issue tracker to report any problems or ask questions.

 ## License